 Interested in moving to Hong Kong?
 This is our simple Hong Kong Immigration Guide, containing all the info you need to get started.
-From getting a visa to finding work and (eventual) citizenship – it’s all here.
+From getting a visa to finding work and (eventual) Permanent Residency – it’s all here.
 Read on!

 - Located on China’s southern coast, with a population of around 7 million.

 - Became a British colony following the victory of the United Kingdom over the Qing Dynasty forces in the 1839-1842 Opium War.
 Occupied briefly by Japan during World War II, Hong Kong (HK) was taken back by the British and remained a colony until 1997.

 - According to China’s promise, Hong Kong will enjoy a high degree of autonomy in all matters except foreign and defense affairs until 2047.